 This seminar is open to the public.

-Graduate students in development economics who are on the job market present their work in progress during the fall semester.
-The papers presented are available before each talk and are posted on the course website.
+Graduate students studying development economics who are entering the job market present their work in progress during the fall semester.
+The papers presented are available before each talk and are usually posted on the course website.
 Faculty members and graduate students from neighboring universities, as well as those from other institutions, regularly attend the workshop.

 Faculty Associate.
 Gates Professor of Developing Societies, Department of Economics, Harvard University.